Living in the Chalet

 Cooking

-We’re installed a new cooker and fridge this year and have added a new kettle, Nespresso coffee machine and toaster.
+The chalet has a fully equiped kitchen with oven, hob, fridge, freezer, kettle, Nespresso coffee machine and toaster.
 The hob is operated by holding down the power button and then holding the relevant ring down to turn it on.

 Mugs and glasses are in the high cupboard next to the cooker.
 Plates and bowls are in the low cupboard on the right.
 There are some plastic cups for kids.
 Cooking bowls / pans are below the cooker.
 Tea is in the left hand drawer near the kettle.
 The water is really cold and fresh, no need for bottled water.